 The best soft plastics are large jerk shads, whip baits, curl tails or paddle tails.
 Most between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
 Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7 inch turtleback worm, Zman curl tails.

 RULES AND REGULATIONS

 Only 2 fishing lines permitted, Always carry your Victorian fishing license, and always follow catch limits.
 Where possible we encourage catch and release.

+Images of fish supplied VFA and DEPI.
 All images and videos shown on the Canning Reserve Fishing Guide are Fishing Mad originals.

 Additions and corrections of this location

 Thanks for reading our Canning Reserve Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you